irishabhmaloo/ecommercewebsite/README.md

 npm install

 Usage:
 To run both the backend and frontend, use the following command in their respective folders:

-## In the root folder for backend
-npm start

-## In the frontend folder for frontend
 npm start

 ## Features: